SAP-samples/teched2022-XP262/exercises/ex5/README.md

-# Exercise 4 - Discover the connecting options of SAP BTP by utilizing SAP Cloud Connector and the SAP Private Link service
+# Exercise 5 - Discover the connecting options of SAP BTP by utilizing SAP Cloud Connector and SAP Private Link service

 After seeing how the application behaves on different state changes or when something goes wrong, we can now have a closer look at the connectivity topic, to learn two different approaches to establish a connection between SAP BTP and SAP S/4HANA on-premise system.